Last updated: October 2, 2023

 Tennessee drug testing laws

-There is no law or regulation in Tennessee restricting employers’ request to submit applicants or employees to drug testing.
-Federal government requires that the employers in some safety-sensitive industries like transportation and aviation as well as those contractors working with NASA and those in the department of Defense be submit to drug testing owing to the high safety requirement of their job.
+There is no law or regulation in Tennessee restricting employers’ requests to submit applicants or employees to drug testing.
+The federal government requires that employers in some safety-sensitive industries like transportation and aviation as well as those contractors working with NASA and those in the Department of Defense submit to drug testing owing to the high safety requirement of their job.

-Tennessee state has put in place a drug-free workplace program in order to regulate drug testing.
-Under the Workers’ Compensation Premium Reduction Act, employers who implement a drug-free workplace policy in their organization qualify for 5 percent discount on workers’ compensation insurance premium.
+Tennessee state has put in place a drug-free workplace program to regulate drug testing.
+Under the Workers’ Compensation Premium Reduction Act, employers who implement a drug-free workplace policy in their organization qualify for a 5 percent discount on workers’ compensation insurance premiums.
 However, the state’s rule must be adhered to before employers can get their discount.
-Some of the rules include: a written policy with specific information, strict procedures as regards samples collection and evaluation, as well as the confidentiality of the results.
+Some of the rules include a written policy with specific information, strict procedures as regards sample collection and evaluation, as well as the confidentiality of the results.

 Written policy

-- The employer must provide for the applicants and employees a copy of the written policy and give 60 days of notice prior to the implementation of the program.
+- The employer must provide the applicants and employees with a copy of the written policy and give 60 days of notice before the implementation of the program.

-- A general policy statement as regard the use of drugs.
+- A general policy statement as regards the use of drugs.

-- The types of required test and the consequences of a positive test result or a refusal to submit to testing.
+- The types of required tests and the consequences of a positive test result or a refusal to submit to testing.

-- A statement which shows that test results with be treat as confidential.
+- A statement that shows that test results with be treated as confidential.

 - A notification of the existence of the Act.